 What should you do now to prepare?

 Exit planning has many moving parts, and as many as 75 to 85% of transitions fail to sell.
-Proper planning and sound strategy can help ensure you, your business, your family, your employees and your financials are set up for success.
+Proper planning and sound strategy can help ensure your business, your family, your employees, and your financials are set up for success.
+Common roads taken when going through ownership transition include employee stock ownership plan, third party sale, public offering, and transfer to family.

 How Eide Bailly Can Help in Your Ownership Transition